ArnieEC/ny-times-api/README.md

 Click 'clone or download'

-Download the zip
+Download the zip or clone the repository

-Open the zip in the code editor of your choice
+Open the folder in the code editor of your choice

 ## How to run the test

-Install the gems, it is recommended to run bundle in the terminal.
+Install the gems, it is recommended to run bundle in the terminal, you may have to run 'bundle init' beforehand.

 To run the test type rspec in the terminal